5 Benefits of Having Pen Pals

 A fifth, somewhat unexpected benefit of writing to pen pals, is the creativity it inspires!
 Whether your child loves to make up stories, draw pictures, or make small crafts to include with a letter, you’ll be surprised at the bond that can be created through sharing these creative gifts.
 Check out this list of ideas for things to send to a pen pal that can help express creativity, represent your child and his or her community, and foster a connection that can span untold years and miles.

 It can be hard to find a trusted pen pal to whom your child can write.
-One of the great things about social media is the connections we might have around the globe.
+One of the great things about social media is making connections with people around the globe.
 Reach out to friends or relatives who don’t live near you.
 Chances are, if they don’t have a child of a suitable age to be your child’s pen pal, they have a friend who does.
 Becoming pen pals with a grandparent, aunt, uncle, or faraway cousin is another great way to connect, with the added benefit of sharing and recording family history through the multi-generational letter writing.
 Check out this article from SheKnows for some more great tips on finding a pen pal for your child.